toucansites/try-o-template/contents/posts/page-content/index.md

 ---
 type: post
 title: Adding Extra Content
-description: Learn how to add custom content to different pages in Try-O-Template using Markdown and frontmatter in index.md files.
+description: Learn how to add custom content to different pages in Try-O-Theme using Markdown and frontmatter in index.md files.
 publication: 2025-03-07 00:00:01
 tags:
   - content